Keith B. McCutcheon: World War II

 In November 1945, he returned to the United States to serve as an instructor in the Aviation Section, Marine Corps Schools, Quantico.
 From October 1946 until December 1949, he was assigned to the Bureau of Aeronautics, Navy Department, in Washington, D.C.
 He served in the Guided Missiles (then Pilotless Aircraft) Division of the Design and Engineering Group, and was branch chief at various times of the Liaison, Experimental Projects, and Target Drone branches.
-He also performed additional duty in 1947 as Senior Marine Corps Aide to the White House.
+He also performed additional duty in 1947 as senior Marine Corps aide to the White House.

 1950s

 Marine Helicopter Squadron One

-Lieutenant Colonel McCutcheon was transferred to Norfolk in January 1950 and completed the course at the Armed Forces Staff College in June 1950.
+McCutcheon was transferred to Norfolk in January 1950 and completed the course at the Armed Forces Staff College in June 1950.
 He was then ordered to Quantico for duty as commanding officer of Marine Helicopter Squadron One (HMX-One), the Corps' only helicopter squadron at that time.
 During the next 18 months, HMX-One served as a focal point for the expansion of the Marine Corps Helicopter program.
 He was promoted to colonel in June 1951.

 Korean War

-In December 1951, Colonel McCutcheon took command of Marine Helicopter Transport Squadron 161 in Korea.
+In December 1951, McCutcheon took command of Marine Helicopter Transport Squadron 161 in Korea.
 He earned his second Legion of Merit with Combat "V" and his seventh through tenth Air Medals in this capacity.
-In October 1952, he reported to Headquarters, United States European Command, in Frankfurt, Germany, where he served successively as operations officer, assistant chief, and later chief, Operations Branch, J-3 Division until May 1954.
+In October 1952, he reported to Headquarters, United States European Command, in Frankfurt, West Germany, where he served successively as operations officer, assistant chief, and later chief, Operations Branch, J-3 Division until May 1954.

-Colonel McCutcheon assumed duties in June 1954 as chief, Air Section, Marine Corps Equipment Board, Quantico.
+McCutcheon assumed duties in June 1954 as chief, Air Section, Marine Corps Equipment Board, Quantico.
 In August 1957, he reported as commanding officer, MAG-26, at New River, North Carolina.
 He commanded the helicopter group until June 1959, when he was detached to enter the National War College in Washington.

 1960s

 Following graduation, he was assigned to Headquarters Marine Corps in July 1960 as assistant director of aviation, becoming Director of Aviation in September 1961.
 In March 1962, he was promoted to brigadier general and assumed command of the Hawaii-based 1st Marine Brigade.
-Remaining in Hawaii, General McCutcheon joined the staff of the commander in chief, Pacific, in January 1963 as assistant chief of staff for operations.
+Remaining in Hawaii, he joined the staff of the commander in chief, Pacific, in January 1963 as assistant chief of staff for operations.
 For exceptionally meritorious service in this capacity from 1963 to 1965, he was awarded his third Legion of Merit.

 Vietnam War

-Ordered to the Republic of Vietnam in June 1965, General McCutcheon earned his first Distinguished Service Medal for service as commanding general, 1st Marine Aircraft Wing and as deputy commander, III Marine Amphibious Force.
-He was also awarded the Vietnamese Cross of Gallantry with Palm, and the Vietnamese Medal of Honor (First Class).
-In January 1966, he was promoted to major general while serving in Vietnam.
+Ordered to South Vietnam in June 1965, McCutcheon earned his first Distinguished Service Medal for service as commanding general, 1st Marine Aircraft Wing and as deputy commander, III Marine Amphibious Force.
+He was also awarded the Vietnamese Gallantry Cross with Palm and the Honor Medal (First Class).
+In January 1966, he was promoted to major general while serving in South Vietnam.

-Upon his return to the United States in June 1966, General McCutcheon served almost four years as deputy chief of staff (air), at Headquarters Marine Corps, and earned a Gold Star in lieu of a second Distinguished Service Medal.
+Upon his return to the United States in June 1966, McCutcheon served almost four years as deputy chief of staff (air), at Headquarters Marine Corps, and earned a Gold Star in lieu of a second Distinguished Service Medal.